cisco-ie/IOSXE_ZTP/README.md

 2. Python based

 When a device that supports python Zero-Touch Provisioning boots up, and does not find the startup configuration (during fresh install on Day Zero), the device enters the Zero-Touch Provisioning mode.
 The device locates a Dynamic Host Control Protocol (DHCP) server, bootstraps itself with its interface IP address, gateway, and Domain Name System (DNS) server IP address, and enables Guest Shell.
-The device then obtains the IP address or URL of a TFTP server, and downloads the Python script to configure the device.
+The device then obtains the IP address or URL of a TFTP/HTTP server, and downloads the Python script to configure the device.
 Guest Shell provides the environment for the Python script to run.
 Guest Shell executes the downloaded Python script and configures the device for Day Zero.
 After Day Zero provisioning is complete, Guest Shell remains enabled.

 3. Hybrid(Autoinstall+Python)